neighborhoods/ThrowableDiagnosticComponent/README.md

   <PrimaryActorName>/ThrowableDiagnostic/Builder/Factory.service.yml:
     template: PrimaryActorName/ThrowableDiagnostic/Builder/Factory.service.yml
 ```

+Modify the `PrimaryActorName/ThrowableDiagnostic/Builder.service.yml` to composes a decorator stack tailored to `RiskyCode`.
+Before doing so move the file from your fabrication folder to the source folder.
+You still need to manually inject the fabricated builder factory into the aware service, e.g. `RiskyCode`.

+### Custom decorator fabrication

 If you also want a custom decorator add the `CustomDecoratorName.buphalo.v1.fabrication.yml` file with the content below.
 Preferably into the `ThrowableDiagnostic` subdirectory, next to the `Builder.service.yml` using it.

 ``` yaml